 By joining the organization, an archaeologist recognizes their personal responsibility to colleagues, clients, and the public and agrees to be held accountable for their professional behavior.
 By formally acknowledging this relationship between personal actions and the wider discipline of archaeology, the act of registration holds a professional archaeologist to a set of high ethical standards that sets them apart from others involved with or interested in archaeology.

-The Register provides a mechanism for the easy identification of RPAs and RAs.
-All Registrants are listed in a directory, which is updated quarterly and published annually on the Registers official website.
+The Register of Professional Archaeologists provides a mechanism for the easy identification of RPAs and RAs.
+All Registrants are listed in a directory, which is updated quarterly and published annually on the organizations official website.
 Registrants may also identify themselves by displaying a registration certificate or choosing to use the abbreviation RPA after their names.

 A hallmark of the Register of Professional Archaeologists is a formal grievance procedure that allows for the investigation of complaints regarding the professional conduct of an RPA/RA who has violated the Register’s Code of Conduct of Standards of Research Performance.
 Please visit our page detailing our grievance process for more information.

 The Register of Professional Archaeologists’ fundamental goal is the establishment and acceptance of universal ethical and professional standards in archaeology.
-Towards this goal, the Register also aims to:
+Towards this goal, we also aims to: